All Episodes

 Okay.

-Uh that they're misogynist, that they're xenophobic, homophobic, Islamophobic.
+That they're misogynist, that they're xenophobic, homophobic, Islamophobic.

-You know, as Obama said, their plan Is for dirty air and dirty water.
+You know, as Obama said, their plan is for dirty air and dirty water.

 No, I actually want clean air.